erfunzi/bit-mobile-store/readme.md

 Set Up the Database:

-Ensure your database is configured in bit_store/settings.py (default is SQLite).
+Configure your database in bit_store/settings.py (default is SQLite).
 Run migrations to create the database schema:python manage.py makemigrations python manage.py migrate